akamai/cli-property-manager/README.md

 ## Reuse secure edge hostnames

-When you first create a pipeline and run the `akamai pl save` command, it saves your pipeline and validates your pipeline’s configuration.
+When you first create a pipeline and run the `akamai pipeline save` command, it saves your pipeline and validates your pipeline’s configuration.
 In addition, this command creates edge hostnames for you, if the value of the  `edgeHostnameId` is null in the `hostnames.json` file.

-Akamai Pipeline can only create non-secure (HTTP) edge hostnames.
+The Property Manager CLI can only create non-secure (HTTP) edge hostnames.
 If you want to use a secure (HTTPS) edge hostname with your pipeline, you can add an existing secure edge hostname to your `hostnames.json` file.
 You can also create a new one in Property Manager and add it to your `hostnames.json` file.
 Just be aware that it might take a while before the system sees the new secure edge hostname.

-You can view a list of your existing available edge hostnames by using the `akamai pl list-edgehostnames -c <contractId> -g <groupId>` command.
+You can view a list of your existing available edge hostnames by using the `akamai pipeline list-edgehostnames -c <contractId> -g <groupId>` command.

 ## Working with advanced behaviors